 MCSA, a non-profit organization, was established in 1991 to help meet the social needs of the Muscatine area.

-A group of private citizens were determined to keep the 36 dorm style rooms on the second floor of the YMCA available for single men in need.
+A group of private citizens was determined to keep the 35 dorm-style rooms on the second floor of the YMCA available for single men in need.
 The late Richard Maeglin purchased the building with the intention that it might become a center for strategic action within the community.
-The building was originally referred to as the “Heart of Hearts”, then Muscatine Center for Strategic Action, and is now call Muscatine Center for Social Action.
+The building was originally referred to as the “Heart of Hearts,” then Muscatine Center for Strategic Action, and is now called Muscatine Center for Social Action.

 MCSA was formed to make a difference in the quality of life in Muscatine.
 Specifically, the following unmet needs were identified: housing, poverty, family/domestic violence, barriers to service availability, substance use, and discrimination.

-Later in 2000, MCSA narrowed its mission to focus on providing services that will tangibly improve the quality of life of those it serves.
-The mission, as adapted in 2000, was “to provide emergency and temporary shelter, basic health care, and educational and vocational support services for those in need in Muscatine County.”
-The programs and projects of the 1990s and early 2000’s were refocused to the mission of helping Muscatine-area homeless get back on their feet through the expansion of case management, along with a focus on skill development and personal responsibility.
+Later in 2000, MCSA narrowed its mission to focus on providing services that would tangibly improve the quality of life of those it serves.
+As adapted in 2000, the mission was “to provide emergency and temporary shelter, basic health care, and educational and vocational support services for those in need in Muscatine County.”
+The programs and projects of the 1990s and early 2000s were refocused on the mission of helping Muscatine-area homeless get back on their feet through the expansion of case management, along with a focus on skill development and personal responsibility.